What is retinaldehyde (retinal) and how does it compare to retinol and tretinoin?

 Using any retinoid also makes your skin more sensitive to the effects of UV light so you should wear sunscreen daily when using it.

-I use a retinal serum after cleansing and before moisturising every other day and find my skin thanks me for a little break in between uses.
+I use a retinal serum after cleansing and before moisturising every other day and find my skin thanks me for a rest day between uses.

 So if you want to dip into the world of retinoids, a low-strength retinal is a great place to start and you can build intensity from there.